BlogWhat is prescribed cannabis oil?

 Not quite.

-Medical cannabis (or medical marijuana - more commonly used in the USA) is the term used to cover all of the different forms of cannabis that have been found to have therapeutic value and are legally offered through prescription.
-Cannabis oil is just one of those forms, but it's not the same as dried cannabis flower or other options.
+Medical cannabis (or medical marijuana - more commonly used in the USA) is the term used to cover all the different forms of cannabis that have been found to have therapeutic value and are legally offered through prescription.

 How is medical cannabis oil made?

 The first step is to grow the source plant.
-Medical cannabis plants are essentially the same plants that are grown for recreational use, but the regulatory processes that govern medical cannabis require them to be grown under very stringent guidelines to ensure consistent quality and safety.
+Medical cannabis plants are essentially the same plants that are grown for recreational use, but the regulatory processes that govern medical cannabis cultivation require them to be grown under very stringent guidelines to ensure consistent quality and safety.

 Once the crop has been harvested, the trichomes are extracted from the flowers using a variety of methods.
 The trichomes are the crystal-like structures on the plant's surface (the flowers and "sugar leaves"), where all the cannabinoids, terpenes, and flavonoids are produced.